 To make sure written instructions are understood and followed, it’s recommended that patient education material be written in clear and concise language, avoid medical jargon, and provide definitions of medical terms.5

-Crystal-Clear Pet Owner Education from Plumb’s™
+Crystal-Clear Pet Owner Handouts from Plumb’s™

 It’s tough to find pet owner education materials that meet these criteria, especially when we’re busier than ever.
 Most of us don’t have time to search online for materials that make the grade—let alone look professional and reflect well on our practice.

-That’s where Plumb’s™ pet owner guides come in.
+That’s where Plumb’s™ pet owner handouts come in.
 These clear, concise handouts are written by veterinarians and reviewed by board-certified specialists.
 And—most importantly—they’re reviewed by pet owners to ensure the information is easy to read and understand.